 Cystitis (Ouch, ouch, ouch): prevent and treat naturally

-Raw vegetables, wet bathing suits, hot sand, perspiration.
+Raw vegetables, wet swimsuits, hot sand, sweating.
 And dehydration.
-Here is the summer, its small joys and its small annoyances: I named cystitis.
-Urinary infection which is not necessarily seasonal but essentially female, cystitis contracts more easily when it is hot and our diet varies.
-A little update on this painful inflammation and the natural remedies to put in place to dismiss it.
+Here is summer, its little joys and its little annoyances: I named cystitis.
+A urinary infection which is not necessarily seasonal but essentially feminine, cystitis is contracted more easily when it is hot and our diet varies.
+A quick update on this painful inflammation and the natural remedies to put in place to get rid of it.

 Why do I have cystitis?

-From the ancient Greek "κυ ́σ τ ις" (pronounced "cyst") meaning bladder, and the suffix "-itis" referring to inflammation in medical vocabulary, cystitis is an inflammation of the bladder.
-This is caused by an infection of the urine via a bacterium, most often the famous Escherichia Coli.
-A bacterium that comes from our intestinal flora and can go up into our bladder via the urethra.
+From the ancient Greek “κ υ ́ σ τ ι ς” (pronounced “cyst”) meaning bladder, and the suffix “-itis” referring to inflammation in medical vocabulary, cystitis is an inflammation of the bladder.
+This is caused by an infection of the urine via a bacteria, most often the famous Escherichia Coli.
+A bacteria that comes from our intestinal flora and can go up into our bladder via the urethra.
 It happens :

-- in a woman when she wipes from back to front after urinating (the bacteria thus finding its way easily)
+- in a woman when she wipes from back to front after urinating (the bacteria thus easily finding its way)

-- at the beginning of her sexual life, when the vaginal flora changes and cannot fight
+- at the beginning of one's sexual life, when the vaginal flora changes and cannot fight

 - when you are very tired (with a flat immune system)